cici-xingyu-zheng/Dream2024/README.md

 2. Fix the CID
 	- Done; the correction happens for mixing, so does not affect too much the rest of the code;

-3. Try out leaderboard:
+3. Try out leaderboard, the procedure we took was to just use 10 model prediction's average:
 	- First attempt is on Model 9;
 		- Use KNN imputation for `Dataset` feature

 ```
 Random Forest - R: 0.712
 Random Forest - RMSE: 0.121
 ```
-REALIZED THAT THE ONE-HOT ENCODING WAS IMPLEMENTED WRONGLY!!!
+Realize that one-hot has been encoded wrongly.
 Fixed now; will fix for new code.

 ------